doodybrains/hand-coding-round-robin/README.md

 ## schedule

 `0:00 - 0:05`

-introduction to workshop, what is hand coding?
+introduction to workshop, what is hand coding?, index.html overview

 `0:05 - 0:10`

-present prompt, create h1 tag with an id name, add css style to h1 tag
+present prompt, create h1 tag with an id name, using the id add css style to h1 tag

 `0:10 - 0:15`

-move down one seat, write a short response to the h1 tag inside of a p tag, think about the subtext of the phrase, create p tag with an id, add styles
+move down one seat, write a short response to the metaphor inside of a div inside of a p tag, give an id to the div and add styles

 `0:15 - 0:20`